Detecting the Figure Rotation of Dark Matter Halos with Tidal Streams: Results

-None of the simulated streams matches the observed angle between the leading and trailing apocenters.
-It has previously been shown that this angle is determined by the radial density profile of the dark matter halo \citep{belokurov_etal_14, fardal_etal_19} and that cored dark matter halos with larger scale lengths are needed to produce the observed angle of $\sim 95^{\circ}$ between the apocenters.
-We have kept $r_s=28$~kpc fixed for all of our models.
-This value is larger than expected from $\Lambda$CDM simulations for MW mass halos \citep{dutton_maccio_14, klypin_yepes_16} but smaller than the value of $r_s=68$~kpc determined by \citet{fardal_etal_19}.
-Therefore, none of our models give the correct angle between the apocenters.
-It is however interesting to note from the bottom left panel that this angle can be altered by figure rotation.
-While the static model (bottom row, middle) fails to produce streams that match the observed positions of stars near trailing apocenter ($135^\circ <\Lambda_0 < 225^\circ$, marked by magenta circles), rotation about the $y$ axis (bottom row) with $\Omega_p = -0.3$ (left column) results in a Coriolis force that push the southern arm of the stream northwards resulting in a slightly closer match to the observed stream.
-An examination of Figure~\ref{fig:stream_forces} (bottom row, middle) shows that near the trailing apocenter \aco$(z)$ goes from negative to positive for $\Omega_p <0$, implying that the Coriolis force would lift the stars lying south of the trailing apocenter to more positive $z$ values as we observe.
-Clockwise rotation about $y$ also alters the shape of the leading lobe, flattening it and bringing the apocenter to smaller distances.
-The colors of the trailing stream stars (bright red) in this panel show that stars at trailing apocenter and beyond are pushed to negative $B_0$, which is not what is observed for the PanSTARRS RRLyrae (middle panel, 2nd row).
+We showed in Figures~\ref{fig:LAT} (2nd row), \ref{fig:SAT} (4th row) \& \ref{fig:stream_forces} (2nd row) that figure rotation about the angular momentum axis of a tube orbit can alter the precession rate and the angle between successive apocenters of orbits.
+The bottom left panel shows that this causes the angle between apocenters of the leading/trailing arms of the tidal stream to also be altered by figure rotation.
+While the static model (bottom row, middle) fails to produce streams that match the observed positions of stars near trailing apocenter ($135^\circ <\Lambda_0 < 225^\circ$, marked by large circles), rotation about the $y$ axis (bottom row) with $\Omega_p = -0.3$ (left column) results in a Coriolis force that push the southern part of the trailing arm towards Galactocentric north resulting in a slightly closer match to the observed stream.
+The colors of the trailing stream stars (bright red) in this panel show that stars at trailing apocenter and beyond are pushed to negative $B_0$, which is not observed for the PanSTARRS RRLyrae (middle panel, 2nd row).
 While this implies that rotation about the $y$-axis may not be adequate to change the angle between the apocenters, it certainly has a strong enough effect that it should be considered in future models, since it could allow for a halo with less extreme values of $r_s$ than found by \citet{fardal_etal_19}.